leoccom/Password-Entropy-Analyzer/README.md

 ## Development Tools and Transparency

 The core mathematical model, the entropy formula implementation, and the complexity thresholds were **designed and written manually** to demonstrate foundational principles in Math, Physics, and Security.
+The secure password generation component relies on the **cryptographically secure `secrets` module**.

 This project utilized AI agents for **boilerplate generation** (e.g., standard structural components) and **documentation formatting**, demonstrating proficiency in leveraging advanced tooling while maintaining ownership over the critical, skill-based components of the project.